llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 --------------------------------------------

 * The `_OPENACC` preprocessor macro is supported.
+* `acc_on_device` is supported on the host and on offloading devices:
+    * The result is always false if the argument is `acc_device_none`, `acc_device_default`, or `acc_device_current`.
+This behavior appears to follow nvc 20.9-0's behavior.
+OpenACC 3.1 is unclear about the cases of `acc_device_none` and `acc_device_current`, but this behavior seems obvious for `acc_device_none`.
+    * `acc_device_nvidia` is supported as recommended in OpenACC 3.1,
+      sec.
+A.1.1 "NVIDIA GPU Targets".
+    * `acc_device_radeon` is not yet supported but is recommended in OpenACC 3.1, sec.
+A.1.2 "AMD GPU Targets".
+    * The recommendation of OpenACC 3.1, sec.
+A.1.3 "Multicore Host CPU Target" for `acc_device_host` is followed except where LLVM's OpenMP implementation treats the host like an offloading device with discrete memory, usually because Clang's `-fopenmp-targets` was specified.
+In that case, `acc_device_not_host` produces true instead.
+    * While not specified by OpenACC 3.1, `acc_device_x86_64` and
+      `acc_device_ppc64le` are also supported.
+These might produce true when either `acc_device_host` or `acc_device_not_host`
+      produces true because these architectures can act as the host or an offloading device.
+In contrast, `acc_device_nvidia` produces true only when `acc_device_not_host` produces true.
+    * `acc_on_device` is defined as a preprocessor function-like macro in Clacc's `openacc.h`.
+Thus, it has no function address and cannot be linked.
+This implementation facilitates Clacc's source-to-source mode together with OpenACC's requirement that `acc_on_device` evaluate to a constant when its argument is a constant.
+See the comments on `acc_on_device` in Clacc's `openacc.h` for related limitations for source-to-source mode.
 * Data and memory management routines supported on the host are:
     * `acc_malloc`, `acc_free`
         * OpenACC 3.1 is unclear about handling of a `bytes` argument